serviceprototypinglab/dcc/error_injection_experiment/README.md

 - Weighted 4, 40, 100: Same as the 3 above but with the weighted algorithm.
 - Byzantine 4, 40, 100: Same as above but with the Byzantine algorithm.
 - Outlier, Weighted, Byzantine: 1 more experiment with each algorithm, where the error probability is varied between 0% and 100% and the error amplitude is kept at 0.3, a value chosen for illustrative purposes.

+The experiment should take under 2 minutes to run.

 The file `plot.py` will plot the resulting `.csv` data in the format used in the paper.